tsa-ml/tsa-ml/README.md

 Graph database can ingest TSA-ML data in various ways.
 Data files can be manually moved or copy into the directory which contains the AllegroGraph installation on a local or remote machine.
 If the copy of the directory contains the data files of a specific data repository, then it can be copied and paste from the command prompt.
 Go into Docker then under `Containers` > `agraph` > `Files`.
 Under the `agraph` folder in the file explorer, drill down to `data` > `rootcatalog` > [database repository name].
 This directory contains all of the TSA-ML files and subfolders.
 All contents of can be managed using the file explorer in Docker app.

 Data can also be ingested using the python script via command prompt.
-Note, in the `inguest_json.py`, a string variable called `pwd_ingest` can be set to the directory which contains the json files, in this case, it is `./ingestion`.
+Note, in the `ingest_json.py`, a string variable called `pwd_ingest` can be set to the directory which contains the json files, in this case, it is `./ingestion`.

 ```
-$ python3 ./inguest_json.py
+$ python3 ./ingest_json.py
 ```

 Data processing can take some time, as there are 2,395,151 statements.
 If the script is running on a local machine, it may stall or interrupt occasionally.
 In this instance, re-run the script using the above command.

 ### Testing data

 The curl command accesses the endpoint which will return all triples in the graph database.
+Enter the details of your service between sqaure brackets.

 ```
 $ curl -v -X POST -u [user name]:[password] --data "query=SELECT ?s ?p ?o { ?s ?p ?o . }"